kiva/fsp-sdk/README.md

-# Financial Partner Services sdk
+# Financial Partner Services SDK
 This repo is the SDK for the Financial Partners API.

 ## Structure